Overview of the UK S.I.A Private Investigators licence

 The Security Industry Authority has a series of objectives which cover these professions and the Private Investigator sector, such as: "Providing services and standards to their customers", "Delivering regulatory activities effectively and efficiently", "Delivering a development programme that continues effective regulation of the private security industry" and "To be recognised internally and externally as a model of good practice".

 As Licensing for Private Investigators is a government priority in the UK.
 The following indices can be drawn from existing literature:

 Although Private Investigator licences and the requirement for a business licence are still subject to Ministerial approval, the momentum is there and a whole new world of regulation, inspection and bureaucracy is coming.

-The rush amongst Investigation companies to gain as much kudos and credibility as possible by attaing, "Voluntary”, Kite marks, such as: British Standard 102000, has abated and "Self regulation", is, now, the order of the day.
-The organisations and businesses that wish to bid for government contracts have enroled on the Approved Contractor Scheme (ACS) - involving eligibility checks, an assessement conducted by an external body and hefty annual registration fees.
+The rush amongst Investigation companies to gain as much kudos and credibility as possible by attaing, "Voluntary”, Kite marks, such as: British Standard 102000, has meant that "Self regulation", is, now, the order of the day.
+The organisations and businesses that wish to bid for government contracts have already enroled on the Approved Contractor Scheme (ACS).

 In order to apply for a licence you must have the right to work in the UK but you do not have to be a British Citizen.